TheNinth7/openhab-garmin/docs/README.md

 ---

-## ⚙️ Settings View
+## ⚙️ Settings Menu

-To access the settings menu, scroll down on the home screen and continue past the ⚙️ icon.
+To access the settings menu:

+* On button-based devices, scroll down on the home screen and continue past the ⚙️ icon.
+* On touch-based devices, tap the ⚙️ **Settings** entry in the home screen menu.

-It currently displays the app version and server URL.
+The settings menu currently displays the app version and server URL.
 Additional features may be added in the future when the app evolves.

 <table>
   <tr>